liuzihe02/6.005/README.md

 # 6.005
-Course notes and assignments fro MIT 6.005 Software Construction (Spring 2019)
+Course notes and assignments fro MIT 6.005 Software Construction (Spring 2016).
+We take markdown notes in the numbered folders and do our problem set assignments in `ps0`,`ps1` etc.

 ## Notes